luccahuguet/yazelix/README.md

 - Yazi's author graciously contributed some lua code to make yazi's status bar look awesome in the small width of a sidebar
   - Thanks for that!

+## Im lost, it's too much information

+In this case, learn how to use zellij on it's own first.
+And then optionally yazi.
+And then re-read the readme.

 ## Contributing to Yazelix

 See here in [contributing](./contributing.md)